Grace-Lawrence/Dark-MaRK/docs/source/user_guide/guidelines.rst

 Reference
 ---------
-If you use the Dark Mark package in your research, please acknowledge its role by including the following ackowledgement.
+If you use the Dark Mark package in your research, please acknowledge its role by including the following acknowledgement.
 "Some of the results of this paper have been derived using the *Dark-MaRK* package", or similar.

 Issues and Contributing